hugolatendresse/code-sanitizer-vs-code-extension/README.md

 For example, when using SQL, words like SELECT and FROM will stay the same, but all table and field names will be replaced by a random dictionary word.

-This allows to paste code into tools like chatGPT, or even public forums, without sharing any company secrets.
+This allows to paste code into tools like ChatGPT, or even public forums, without sharing any company secrets.

 /* Only supports SQL for now */